Open Source Is Not Just About Code. How Can You Contribute?

 As a planner/organizer, you can try the following:

-• Organizing online and offline Hackathons for students, professionals, and amateurs could be another way to participate in open source.
+- Organizing online and offline Hackathons for students, professionals, and amateurs could be another way to participate in open source.
 You could also join several such events already being organized by different people, groups, or communities.
-In this case, you'd be able to contribute as an additional organizer or a volunteer helping with other tasks.
+In this case, you'd be able to contribute as an additional organizer or volunteer to help with other tasks.

 If you like developer advocacy:

-And there are several other opportunities in open source for people no matter where they are located in the world, the skill sets and interests they have, or their professions.
+There are several other open-source opportunities for people, no matter where they are located in the world, the skill sets and interests they have, or their professions.
 Open source is all about collaboration and community.
-So don't be afraid to reach out to people and get started.
+So, don't be afraid to reach out to people and get started.
 It can be a great stepping stone in your career.
 It shows to an employer that you have skills in certain areas and that you can get things done.
 Imagine you'd have 30 code contributions that are accepted in the Linux kernel.
 That would prove that you have some skills as a programmer in the C language.

 Enroll in KodeKloud's Open Source Course

-It will take you on a journey starting from understanding the open-source ecosystem, making your first contribution, all the way to managing your own open-source projects and getting involved in open communities.
+It will take you on a journey from understanding the open-source ecosystem to making your first contribution, managing your own open-source projects, and getting involved in open communities.
 It will cover open-source concepts and practical aspects through conversations, demo sections, case studies, and labs where you can test your knowledge.